Aragor70/Messages/readMe.md

 Javascript provides other libraries to use in the development process. \
 Below I want to introduce some of them.

-<i>ANY PACKAGES DO NOT INSTALL IT IF YOU CHOOSE THE FIRST OPTION</i>
+<i>IT IF YOU HAVE CHOOSEN THE FIRST OPTION, DO NOT INSTALL PACKAGES FROM THIS PART </i>

 * Start module packages.